The Institute of World Politics

 Fall, Spring, and Summer Internship Program

 The Institute of World Politics is a graduate school devoted to the study of statecraft, national security, and international affairs.
 Statecraft is the use of the various instruments of power in service of national interests and purposes, including the cause of peace with freedom and justice.
-The Institute was founded to fill a major national need: to supply professional education in statecraft, national security, and foreign policy that no other school offers.
-If you decide to participate in our summer internship program, you will have the opportunity to play an important role in assisting with the Institute's important mission.
+The Institute was founded to fill a major national need: to supply professional education in statecraft, national security, intelligence and foreign policy that no other school offers.
+As an intern, you will have the opportunity to play a vital role in assisting with the Institute's important mission.

 About the Internship Program

 Many foreign policy and national security professionals in Washington, D.C. begin their careers as interns.
 Our internship program will help you build a network of contacts in Washington, D.C.; become more familiar with various professional positions within the disciplines of national security, intelligence, and international relations; and attain valuable administrative and research experience that is vital to a successful career within government or the private sector.
 It is our sincere hope that you will find your internship with us pleasant, intellectually stimulating, and beneficial for your long-term plans.
 Whether you are considering pursuing graduate studies with us, or whether your internship here is part of a different career or educational plan, we want your time with us to be enjoyable and fruitful.
 The atmosphere of IWP is unique: while we pursue serious education and research in matters of national importance, we value a spirit of collegiality, good humor, and teamwork.
 At heart, the Institute's mission is the education of a new generation of leaders in statesmanship, and you will find that our faculty, staff, and students embrace this mission personally and will seek to include you in it fully.